Catholic Church sexual abuse cases: Australia

-In 2019, Fr Vincent Gerald Ryan, who had previously served 14 years in jail for sexually abusing 34 boys from 1973 to 1991, was jailed for at least 14 months for sex abuse he committed against two altar boys.
+In 2019, Vincent Ryan, who had previously served 14 years in jail for sexually abusing 34 boys from 1973 to 1991, was jailed for at least 14 months for sex abuse he had committed against two altar boys.

-In September 2020, the Australian state of Queensland passed legislation which makes it so religious institutions, such as the Catholic church, and their members are no longer able to use the sanctity of confession as a defence against failing to report material information about the sexual abuse of children.
+In September 2020, the state of Queensland passed legislation which makes religious institutions, such as the Catholic Church, and their members no longer able to use the sanctity of confession as a defense against failing to report material information about the sexual abuse of children.
 Under the new Queensland law, clergy who refuse to report confessions of sex abuse will face a maximum sentence of three years in prison.
 In October 2020, the Royal Commission into Institutional Responses to Child Sexual Abuse found that the church had failed to intervene against Thomas Butler, a Marist Brother known as Brother Patrick, when students reported that he sexually abused them within the three-year period he taught at Queensland capital Brisbane's Marist College Ashgrove.
 Butler had received sex abuse complaints in between 1991 and 1993.
-Provincial of the Marist Brothers in Australia, Brother Peter Carroll, delivered an apology at the royal commission's public hearing.
+The provincial of the Marist Brothers in Australia, Brother Peter Carroll, delivered an apology at the royal commission's public hearing.